The Citadel (novel): Plot summary

-In October 1924, Andrew Manson, an idealistic, newly qualified doctor, arrives from Scotland to work as assistant to Doctor Page in the small (fictitious) Welsh mining town of Drineffy (Blaenelly is the name given in some adaptations).
-He quickly realises that Page is unwell and disabled and that he has to do all the work for a meagre wage.
-Shocked by the unsanitary conditions he discovers, Manson works to improve matters and receives the support of Dr Philip Denny, a cynical semi-alcoholic who, Manson finds out in due course, took a post as an assistant doctor after having fallen from grace as a surgeon.
-Resigning, he obtains a post as assistant in a miners' medical aid scheme in "Aberalaw", a neighbouring coal mining town in the South Wales coalfield.
-On the strength of this job, Manson marries Christine Barlow, a junior school teacher.
+In October 1924, Andrew Manson, an idealistic, newly qualified doctor, arrives from Scotland to work as assistant to Dr. Page in the small (fictitious) Welsh mining town of Drineffy (Blaenelly is the name given in some adaptations).
+He quickly realises that Page is unwell and disabled and that he must run the entire medical practise for a meagre wage.
+Shocked by the unsanitary conditions he discovers among the miners and their families, Manson strives to improve matters.
+He obtains the aid of Dr. Philip Denny, a cynical semi-alcoholic who, Manson finds out in due course, took a post as an assistant doctor after having fallen from grace as a surgeon.

+Resigning after a spat with the sister of Dr. Page, the landlady and financial controller of her brother's practise, Manson gets hired as a doctor in a miners' Medical Aid Society in "Aberalaw", a neighbouring coal-mining town in the South Wales coalfield.
+On the strength of this job, Manson marries Christine Barlow, a junior school teacher, whom he had met in Drineffy.

+Manson is initially unpopular with Aberalaw miners, owing to his scrupulous refusal to issue work-excusing certificates to men he deems fit enough to work.
+However, as time passes, he builds a positive reputation in the town.
+He dedicates many hours to learning about the lung disease that afflicts miners.
 Christine helps her husband with his silicosis research.
-Eager to improve the lives of his patients, mainly coal miners, Manson dedicates many hours to research in his chosen field of lung disease.
 He studies for, and is granted, the MRCP, and when his research is published, an MD.
-The research gains him a post with the "Mines Fatigue Board" in London, but he resigns after six months to set up a private practice.
+The research gains him a post with the Coal and Metalliferous Mines Fatigue Board (CMFB) in London, but he resigns after six months to set up a private practise, finding the bureaucracy of Civil Service infuriating.

-Seduced by the thought of easy money from wealthy clients rather than the principles he started with, Manson becomes involved with pampered private patients and fashionable surgeons and drifts away from his wife.
-A patient dies because of a surgeon's ineptitude, and the incident causes Manson to abandon his practice and return to his principles.
-He and his wife repair their damaged relationship, but then she is run over by a bus and killed.

-Since Manson has accused the incompetent surgeon of murder, he is vindictively reported to the General Medical Council for having worked with an American tuberculosis specialist, Richard Stillman, who does not have a medical degree, even though the patient had been successfully treated at his clinic.
-Stillman's treatment, that of pneumothorax, involved collapsing an affected lung with nitrogen, and was not universally accepted at the time.